kaushalbhardwaj/candor/README.md

 # Candor
 Candor is an AB testing platform, empowering you to test, learn and deploy better products in the market.
 It enables your customers to have better experience while using your product.
+It enables you to know more about your customers behaviour while using your product which in result helps you to take better decisions for your product.

 ## Setup
 Make sure you have the jcenter repo in your project level `build.gradle`